mschimieguel/automation-youtube/README.md

 from selenium import webdriver browser = webdriver.Firefox()
 ```
-Then a firefox automated browser will opening.
+Then a Mozila Firefox automated browser will opening.